By Koby Frances, PhD

-The other person begins to show genuine interest.
+The other person begins showing genuine interest.

 And suddenly the attraction fades.